 Note that details of the credentials being attempted, and the associated credits breakdown, are not needed in student transfer, if the credential is not valid in the receiving school: the school in that case is only interested in RPL, which is addressed by the listing of studies and their associated competencies.

-If the StudentAttainmentAchievement is repeated within a transcript, that becomes a transcript object broken down by Credential.
+If the StudentCredentialAttainment is repeated within a transcript, that becomes a transcript object broken down by Credential.

+NZ Examples

 Learning Standard Object